William M. Hadley

+Biography

 Bill Hadley, the youngest child of Joseph William and Pauline Elizabeth Simmons Hadley, was born in Summerdale, Alabama, on March 21, 1917.
 He married Wilma (Polly) Funchess of Mobile, Alabama.
 Both Bill and Polly were students at Daphne State Normal School in Baldwin County, Alabama, at the time of their marriage.
 They both completed their teaching training and began their teaching careers in Baldwin County.
 Bill began teaching in 1937 and Polly in 1938.
 In 1942, he joined the Merchant Marines and served until the end of World War II.
 Polly continued to teach in the Baldwin and Mobile school systems and raised their two daughters.
 At the end of the War, Bill joined his family in Mobile where he and his wife resumed their teaching careers.

 In 1948, he returned to the University of Alabama where he completed his B.S. and M.A. degrees.
 His wife was a principal and teacher in Tuscaloosa County, providing the means for her husband to complete his graduate degree in 1949.
 William Hadley accepted a position as State Supervisor of Education in the Alabama State Department in Montgomery, Alabama, in the Spring of 1949.
 Through the State Department of Education he was recommended for and received a full fellowship by the General Education Board of the Rockefeller Foundation to Teachers College, Columbia University, New York City, New York in the fall of 1949.
 He was employed as a full-time instructor on the staff of Teachers College during the academic year of 1950-51.
-He also completed his Doctoral Dissertation during that year.
+He also completed his doctoral dissertation during that year.